wikiti/beautiful-jekyll/_posts/2016-12-11-technique-memoization.md

 - Memoization is a technique used to optimize algorithms which is used to store already computed values, then retrieve them if required instead of re-calculating them.
 - It can be implemented easily on almost every language easily.
-- Dynamic programming and memoization are not the same.
+- Dynamic programming and memoization are not the same.Happy coding!

-Happy coding!